Geometric Arbitrage Theory and Market Dynamics Reloaded: Arbitrage Theory in a Differential Geometric Framework

-For the reminder of this paper unless otherwise stated we will deal only with weakly differentiable market models, weakly differentiable strategies, and, when necessary, with weakly differentiable state price deflators.
+For the reminder of this paper unless otherwise stated we will deal only with weak $\mathcal{D}$ differentiable market models, weak $\mathcal{D}$ differentiable strategies, and, when necessary, with weak $\mathcal{D}$ differentiable state price deflators.
+All It\^{o} processes are weak $\mathcal{D}$ differentiable, so that the class of considered admissible strategies is very large.